 - Roasting the chickpeas is optional.
 You can also add them directly from the can (rinsed and drained).

 - To make this salad in 20 minutes: Start by cooking the quinoa, and roasting the chickpeas at the same time.
 Chop the veggies, and make the hummus dressing while the chickpeas are roasting.
-Once everything is ready, mix to combine.
+Once everything is ready, mix well to combine.

-- For meal-prep: Pre-cook the quinoa and chickpeas, and cut the veggies ahead of time.
+- For meal prep: Pre-cook the quinoa and chickpeas, and cut the veggies ahead of time.
 This way, assembling the salad with dressing takes just 5 minutes.

 - For serving: Serve warm, or wait until everything cools before combining.